b-i-bob/essential_sql_tips_and_tricks/query_from_more_than_one_table.md

 | UNION | N/A | N/A | N/A |

 Note: The `INNER` and `OUTER` keywords are optional.
 Use them for clarity.
 Omit them for brevity.
 It's a personal preference.

+The following tips show how these constructs work and when to use them.

 ## Tip #1: Use a sub-select to get a single value from a single column from another table